 They Asked to Read a Play of Shakespeare; or, Sameness and Difference Are Dramatic

-By the spring semester, their feeling about reading had changed so much that these young people, who had found words on a page so difficult, asked me if they could read a play by Shakespeare.
+By the spring semester, their feeling about reading had changed so much that these young people, who had found words on a page so difficult to understan, asked me if they could read a play by Shakespeare.
 Peter had heard the story of Romeo and Juliet, and wanted to read it; others did too.

 And so we began our study of this great, deeply moving play which has been loved for over 400 years.
 Right from the opening lines, my students were struck by how sameness and difference are all through the elements of the play.
 They saw this in the Prologue’s description of the two families—the Montagues and Capulets—who were “alike in dignity,” but differed in a big way, through an “ancient grudge.”
 These 14- and 15-year-olds were especially moved learning how Romeo and Juliet, who were around their own age, felt about each other: “This person different from me has big meaning for me, is like me, despite the differences between our families.”